NatashaKRS/course-portfolio/README.md

 I am using a Gradient Boosting Regressor model, which gave me the best results when compared to other models suited for this task such as Linear Regression, Random Forest Regressor, XGBoost, LightGBM, or SVR.

 ## HYPERPARAMETER OPTIMISATION
-My hyperparameters were: n_estimators, max_depth, min_samples_split, min_samples_leaf, max_features, subsample andloss.
+My hyperparameters were: n_estimators, max_depth, min_samples_split, min_samples_leaf, max_features, subsample and loss.
 I performed hyperparameter optimisation using Optuna.

 ## RESULTS
 I was able to achieve a RMSE of 0.577 which was not far away from the top RMSE of 0.570 on the public Kaggle leaderboard at the time of writing.
 Note also that I only spent two weeks on the model, whereas the competition had been running for almost three months.